selvinortiz/craft.envy/README.md

 Distributed environment configuration for [Craft](http://buildwithcraft.com) *by* [Selvin Ortiz](http://twitter.com/selvinortiz)

 ## Description
-**Envy** gives you the tools necessary to adapt [multiple environment config](http://docs.buildwithcraft.com/diving-in/multi-environment-configs.html) to work beautifully in a *distributed environment*.
+**Envy** allows you to adapt [multiple environment config](http://docs.buildwithcraft.com/diving-in/multi-environment-configs.html) to work beautifully in a *distributed environment*.

 ---

 ## What are distributed environments?
-*Distributed environments* are those in which two or more people (boys/girls/other) from different disciplines (designers/developers/other) may be working on a single (craft) project on different platforms (Win/Mac/Linux/Other).
+By definition a *distributed (team) environment* has members located in different places with different skill sets and skill levels.

 ## Who should use envy?
 If you do not need to make your craft install *distributed environment friendly* then you do not need **envy**, craft will be more than enough.